Oh, I know what you’re thinking… Bosslady, it’s WINTER – WHY IS THERE A PICTURE OF SWEET POTATO PIE?! WITH FALL LEAVES, NO LESS!!

 To make the pie filling:

 Peel your sweet potatoes and cut into 2 inch pieces.
-To an 8 quart heavy bottomed pot, add the sweet potato chunks, brown sugar, granulated sugar, lemon zest, lemon juice, evaporated milk, heavy cream, cinnamon stick, ground cinnamon, ginger, cloves and nutmeg.
-Cook over medium/low heat until the sweet potatoes are very tender, about 20-25 minutes.
+To an 8 quart heavy bottomed pot, add the sweet potato chunks, brown sugar, granulated sugar, lemon zest, lemon juice, evaporated milk, heavy cream, cinnamon stick, ground cinnamon, ginger, cloves, nutmeg, salt and vanilla extract.
+Cook, covered over medium/low heat until the sweet potatoes are very tender, about 30 minutes.

 Turn off the heat and remove the cinnamon stick (I forget this ALL THE TIME, so I thought I'd remind you).
 Puree the mixture until smooth with an immersion blender.
 You can also transfer the mixture to a blender and blend until smooth in batches.
 Allow the puree to cool for about 10 minutes, then whisk in the beaten eggs into the puree until they are fully incorporated.
 Set aside while you blind bake the crust.